 H. 337 Rep. H. Smith has asked that methane digesters be relieved from paying air emission fees, which have been recently assessed to farms with the digesters.
 This bill was rolled into S.34, and will sunset in 2023.

 H. 424 An act relating to Act 250 commission- the next 50 years passed out of House Natural Resources, Fish and Wildlife.
 It creates a study committee to look at Act 250.
-This bill has taken a tremendous amount of testimony for a bill which seeks to create a study committee and as of this writing the monies for it were stripped out.
+This bill has taken a tremendous amount of testimony for a bill which seeks to create a study committee and as of this writing it has passed out of the senate Natural resources and energy as well.
+It's in Senate Appropriations for funding.

 H. 440, Humanely Raised and Slaughtered animals creates a certification program and a label for consumer protection.
 This would establish a voluntary program; certifying that animals are humanely raised and slaughtered.
 It remains on the wall in House Agriculture and Forestry.